 Any individual, trust, corporation, estate, or private foundation may establish a DAF account with MIT.
 Donors who do not file income taxes in the United States will be reviewed in line with our gift acceptance policies for international donors.

-A donor-advised fund may be opened with a gift of $1 million or more.
+An MIT Donor-Advised Fund may be opened with a gift of $1 million or more.
 MIT will accept gifts of cash and marketable securities and, at its discretion, may accept other types of assets.

 Non-MIT Donor-Advised Funds